jsalvadormasip/MutechPalabos/examples/showCases/settlingDrivenConvection/README.md

 In the example, the spatial resolution is 250 is order to allow the program to run on a classical computer.
 Increasing the resolution will provide more precision but will require more resources.

-For more precisions, please refer to "Lemus et al. 2021 - Bla bla bla...."
+For more precisions, please refer to "Lemus J, Fries A, Jarvis PA, Bonadonna C, Chopard B and Lätt J (2021) Modelling Settling-Driven Gravitational Instabilities at the Base of Volcanic Clouds Using the Lattice Boltzmann Method.
+Front.
+Earth Sci.
+9:713175. doi: 10.3389/feart.2021.713175"